SHORT STORY CLINIC

 -Category may close if editors’ capacity is reached; it will reopen the following month

 Andrea Caswell teaches WEEKEND WRITING and SHORT STORY CLINIC.
-Her writing has been published widely in print and online.
-Her work appears or is forthcoming in Tampa Review, River Teeth, The Normal School, Columbia Journal, Atticus Review, and others.
-She holds a master’s from Harvard University and an MFA from the Bennington Writing Seminars.
-She’s a fiction editor for Cleaver Magazine, and is the founder of Lime Street Writers, a monthly workshop north of Boston.
-In 2019 her fiction was accepted to the Sewanee Writers’ Conference.
-A native of Los Angeles, Andrea now lives and teaches in Newburyport, Massachusetts.
+Her work appears or is forthcoming in Tampa Review, The Coachella Review, River Teeth, The Normal School, Columbia Journal, and others.
+She holds an MFA in fiction and nonfiction from the Bennington Writing Seminars.
+She’s a senior fiction editor at Cleaver Magazine, and is the founder of Lime Street Writers, a monthly workshop north of Boston.
+She’s an alum of the Sewanee Writers’ Conference and has been nominated for a Pushcart Prize.
+Originally from Los Angeles, Andrea now lives and teaches in Newburyport, Massachusetts.
 Contact her at www.andreacaswell.com.